-No connection fee is charged; however, there is a charge for material.
-Materials for a natural gas service such as pipe, riser, tap, no-flow device and trace wire are purchased from LMU at wholesale cost and are the responsibility of the developer.
-When a larger than standard meter is required, that meter cost is included in the material cost to the developer.
-The owner must provide a ditch from the building to the gas main.
-LMU will make connection to the main, install the regulator, and meter set.
-LMU will inspect all piping and witness pressure tests on the service line and inside piping prior to connection of the meter at no charge.
-After the pressure test passes, LMU will conduct a dragnet pressure test.
+No connection fee is charged.
+However, there is a charge for materials.
+Materials for a natural gas service such as pipe, riser, tap, and no-flow device, and trace wire are purchased from LMU at cost, and are the responsibility of the service customer.
+When a larger than standard meter is required, the cost of the meter will be included in the material cost to the customer.

 Customer Notification of Excess Flow Valve (EFV) Installation

 You may request that Lamoni Municipal install an excess flow valve (EFV) on the gas line to your property.
 EFVs are mechanical shut-off devices that a utility can install in the gas pipe running from the gas main to the gas meter at your property (the “service line”).
 An EFV is designed to stop the gas flow if the service line is broken, for example, by an excavation accident.
 Stopping the gas flow from a broken service line significantly reduces the risk of natural gas fire, explosion, personal injury and/or property damage.

 If you notify us that you want an EFV, we will contact you to set up a mutually agreeable date when we will install an EFV on your service line.
 Customer pays actual installation cost, provided to customer on a case-by-case basis when EFV installation/replacement is requested.
 Notification describes a range of estimated costs.

 Potential advantages & disadvantages of Excess Flow Valves (EFVs).